 Vlad studied the floor and toyed with the string dangling from his hood.
 “Renfield, my devoted servant, indentured by the last scrap of your pathetic soul, I cannot recall.”
-Under a pained expression, the SPF150 cracked like dried mud.
+The SPF150 cracked like dried mud over his frown.
 “That is why we’re here.”

-Renfield, rarely privvy to his Master’s schemes, followed Vlad’s gaze and stared in confusion at the brightly-lit sign.
+Renfield, rarely privy to his Master’s schemes, followed Vlad’s gaze and stared in confusion at the brightly-lit sign.
 Half-dressed mannequins filled the windows.
 Photos of attractive women in nothing more than swatches of strung together cloth smiled at them.
-But they were not flesh and, most importantly, blood.
+But they were not flesh and, most importantly, had no blood.

 “Why here, Master?”

 “For this.”
-Vlad pressed a piece of parchment into Renfield’s palm.
+Vlad pressed a piece of paper into Renfield’s palm.
+On it, an advertisement with a sleek egg-shaped container labeled Bootytastic Body Shimmer.
 “Go.
 Be quick about it.”

-Renfield stood staring at the piece of parchment.
+Renfield stood staring at the advertisement.
 He looked up at the cashier, who was either much taller than he or elevated on a platform behind the counter.
 Thin, her body sculpted in tight lines under a dark suit, she eyed him like she might a cockroach that had crawled out of her chickpea orzo salad.

 “Can I help you?”